 You should have a pretty good idea already if your dog will do well with other dogs in group play.
-After our initial conversation or phone conversation, we have a 5-step process.
+After our initial in-person or phone conversation, we have a 5-step evaluation process.

-If you are not sure we will ask you a few questions over the phone to get an idea, such as:
+If you are not sure how your dog will do in group play, then we will ask you a few questions over the phone to get an idea, such as:

 - How old is your dog?